Altonell Hines

-Altonell Hines Matthews (1905 – August 6, 1977) was an African-American mezzo-soprano opera singer.
+Altonell Jacqueline Hines, also known by her married name Altonell Hines Matthews, (September 22, 1907 – August 6, 1977) was an African-American mezzo-soprano.
 She was in the original cast of both Porgy and Bess (1935) and Four Saints in Three Acts (1934).
+She was the wife of baritone Edward Matthews who performed with her in both of these shows.